 Are you not making the same rate of pay as your colleagues due to your gender?

 Among many, these are common forms of employment discrimination that employees face on a daily basis.
 Employment lawyers fight for the rights of employees every day to hold employers accountable, seek justice, and get the lives and careers of those who have been discriminated against back on track.

-Forms of Workplace DiscriminationAlthough there are laws in place protecting employees from such acts, there are employers who are not as confined as others to meet these requirements.
-Causing the government to create new state and federal laws
+Although there are some laws in place protecting employees from such acts, there are certain employers who are not as confined as others to meet these requirements.
+State laws and federal laws

 - Ethnicity/Nation of Origin